tdecker91/srTimer/README.md

 # srTimer
-Configurable javascript timer application.
+Simple javascript timer application.
 Originally made to run my cube timer app at http://www.solvingrubik.com/ Can easily be included and configured to work on any webpage.

 ## Instalation